 Information on AB540

 Until the passage of the Dream Act, undocumented students were not eligible for state or university funded financial aid.
-Under this new law, undocumented students who qualify under AB540 criteria may now be eligible for certain types of financial aid.
+Under this new law, undocumented students who qualify under AB540 criteria may now be eligible for certain types of financial aid, including the law school's merit-based scholarships and need-based grants.
 The California Dream Act Application is used to determine a student's eligibility for need-based financial aid.
 For information on what this means for you at UC Davis, please see the Paying for UC's California Dream Act webpage.

 Information on Deferred Action